 New Zealand Workplace Health & Safety Awards

-Since their inception in 2005 the awards have become established as an annual highlight for everyone involved in the prevention of work injury and ill-health.
+Since their inception the awards have become established as an annual highlight for everyone involved in the prevention of work injury and ill-health.

 SAFETY: Dentons Kensington Swan best initiative to address a work-related safety risk

 Technical staff who work in the road corridor are at risk of being struck by vehicles.
 Adopting and adapting new technologies has reduced their exposure by 90%.

 HEALTH: WorkSafe New Zealand best initiative to address a work-related health risk

 Workers who make fashionable engineered stone benchtops are at risk of accelerated silicosis.
 NZESAG’s accreditation programme and good practice guide helps engineered stone fabricators to address the issue.

 WELLBEING: Vitae best initiative to promote better worker wellbeing

 The Wā Manaaki programme of professional supervision enables staff in challenging roles to have regular opportunities to connect with a qualified external person to reflect on their work.